Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 Multidisciplinary Team Review

-Case presentation to our epilepsy surgery team including neurologists, neurosurgeons, radiologists, and neuropsychologists for comprehensive evaluation.
+Case presentation to our epilepsy surgery team including neurologists, neurosurgeons, radiologists, and neuropsychologists for complete evaluation.

 Phase 2 Evaluation: Advanced Monitoring